 Over the years you have amassed a remarkable back catalogue with DEPECHE MODE and RECOIL.
 Which songs / albums are you most proud of?

-You commented on the prevalence of MP3 culture and the decline of the music industry to Side-Line Magazine in early 2008.
+You commented on MP3 culture and the decline of the music industry to Side-Line Magazine in early 2008.
 Three years on, what do you think of the situation now and how it affects you as an artist?

 Since then, there have been some marketing re-thinks for the better – a more tactile approach perhaps.
 We are seeing a return to higher quality formats, collectable editions, vinyl and so on.
 Mute have embraced the idea of limited editions where everyone can benefit – the consumer who gets total choice ranging from a simple download right through to the most luxury items, the artist who can indulge all his creative whims, and the record company who can charge the appropriate price for each product in order to make some profit (as long as they do not over produce and get lumbered with expensive stock).